tleonard128/nyc-rats/README.md

 However, our model has an r-squared of 0.0283 meaning that only 2.8% of trash tonnage variance accurately indicated the number of rat sightings.
 Our chart also indicates that our variable is a poor predictor of rat sightings, as there were many districts that were outliers in terms of the amount of trash produced and the number of rat sightings.
 For example, some districts produced trash in the middle of the range of all districts but had rat sightings almost double that of comparable trash producers.
 Therefore, we will need to continue to refine the model.
 Our group has proposed looking at land use data and possibly socioeconomic factors that we can add and hopefully predict more accurate results.

 ### Preliminary Model
 After looking at initial land use data, our model still performed poorly.
-We used data that categorized land use based on 11 different categories, but still never saw an r-squared score greater than 0.19 (see table below).
+We assess other variables in a linear regression model, but still never saw an r-squared score near 0.7 (see table below).
 Based on these results we decided to impliment a logistic regression model.

 ![Linear_regression_results](Linear_regression_results.png)